dave-stevens-net/node-tutorial/README.md

 Some useful nvm instructions:
 ```
-nvm ls                # - displays a list of intalled node versions
+nvm ls                # - displays a list of installed node versions
 nvm ls-remote         # - displays available versions to install
 nvm install v7.10.1   # - install a particular version of node
 nvm use v8.6          # - switch versions
 nvm uninstall v7.10.1 # - uninstalls a particular version of node
 ```
-It is important to note that each version isntalled has its own copy of any node_modules that have been installed for that version.
+It is important to note that each version installed has its own copy of any node_modules that have been installed for that version.
 If you switch versions, you may not have the same global modules installed.

 ## <a name="running-node"></a>Running Node